UnearthedArcana/B_Spells/Log.md

 TO DO 34: Add different versions of Fog and banishment for those wands if SR not installed(?)

-TO DO 35: Custom Portrait Icons: Accelerate Metabolism, Alarm (innate), Anticipation, detect traps/portals, enervating ray, farseer
+TO DO 35: Custom Portrait Icons: Accelerate Metabolism, Alarm (innate), Anticipation, detect traps/portals, enervating ray, farseer, hypnotism, Ice Knife(numbness),

+TO DO 36: Protection Lists:

+TO DO 37: Dispel Lists:

+TO DO 38: To be remove lists: regen_list,

+Version 0.90.17

+2020-10-24

+- icons for alter self, binding (fin but missing), Blastbones, Bolt of Paralysis, Choke, Hypnotic Pattern, l trap, protection from paralysis

+2020-09-26

+- Created regen_list for Accelerate metabolism

+2020-09-24

+- fixed description for filth's bane

+- changed hypnotism so it doesn't rely on command (because that can lead to problems)

 Version 0.90.16